| Written byNorbert Vollertsen

 malnourished, so drained of resistance, that a flu can kill them.
 Why are there so many orphans?
 Where are

+all the parents?
+What passes here for family life?
 In North Korea, a repressive apparatus uncoils whenever there is criticism.
 The suffocation, by

 surveillance, shadowing, wiretapping and mail interception, is total.
 Most patients in hospitals suffer from